 NextEra Energy (NEE) Gains As Market Dips: What You Should Know

 Coming into today, shares of the parent company of Florida Power & Light Co.
-Had gained 0.75% in the past month.
-In that same time, the Utilities sector lost 0.07%, while the S&P 500 gained 0.16%.
+Had lost 5.38% in the past month.
+In that same time, the Utilities sector lost 2.69%, while the S&P 500 lost 0.27%.

-Investors will be hoping for strength from NEE as it approaches its next earnings release.
-The company is expected to report EPS of $0.71, up 5.97% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.69 billion, up 18.98% from the year-ago period.
+Wall Street will be looking for positivity from NEE as it approaches its next earnings report date.
+In that report, analysts expect NEE to post earnings of $0.71 per share.
+This would mark year-over-year growth of 5.97%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.69 billion, up 18.98% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.52 per share and revenue of $18.8 billion.
 These totals would mark changes of +9.09% and +4.47%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for NEE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for NEE.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
-NEE is holding a Zacks Rank of #3 (Hold) right now.
+NEE is currently a Zacks Rank #3 (Hold).

-Investors should also note NEE's current valuation metrics, including its Forward P/E ratio of 33.54.
-Its industry sports an average Forward P/E of 18.95, so we one might conclude that NEE is trading at a premium comparatively.
+Looking at its valuation, NEE is holding a Forward P/E ratio of 32.38.
+This represents a premium compared to its industry's average Forward P/E of 18.17.

-Also, we should mention that NEE has a PEG ratio of 4.03.
+Meanwhile, NEE's PEG ratio is currently 3.89.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power industry currently had an average PEG ratio of 3.6 as of yesterday's close.
+The Utility - Electric Power was holding an average PEG ratio of 3.46 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report